Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: Introduction

 \item \emph{Dark Matter content in GCs:} The most straightforward consequence this scenario is the implication that GCs should be surrounded by an extended and massive dark matter halo, in a similar fashion as inferred for dwarfs and more massive galaxies.
 Unfortunately the baryonic content of GCs is extremely compact with a scale radius of just a few parsecs, which in comparison to a dark halo with scale radius of a kpc \citep{Conroy_2011} implies that within the half light radii we expect the dark matter content to contribute just a few percent to the matter density, making the discrimination of its presence or absence a demanding task.
-Although stellar dynamics are not available in the dark-matter dominated regions of the outer halos, stellar light profiles and kinematics have been used to attempt a dynamical modelling able to constrain the matter content of some MW GCs \citep[e.g. ][]{Lane_2010, Conroy_2011, Ibata_2013, Penarrubia_2017} though this requires of extra assumptions about equilibrium, level of relaxation and no tidal disruption, factors that render the results inconclusive.
+Although stellar dynamics are not available in the dark-matter dominated regions of the outer halos, stellar light profiles and kinematics have been used to attempt a dynamical modelling able to constrain the matter content of some MW GCs \citep[e.g. ][]{Lane_2010, Conroy_2011, Ibata_2013, Penarrubia_2017} which have not found evidence for DM halos, albeit with the additional invocation of assumptions about levels of equilibrium/relaxation and tidal heating and stripping.
 Interestingly, high mass-to-light ratios have been detected in GCs outside the MW \citep{Taylor2015}, although the distribution seem so compact that is better explained by central black holes \citep{Bovill_2016} or some peculiar stellar population (T. Puzzia, private communication) than by a surrounding dark mater halo. \end{itemize}

 Further interesting predictions from this simple model includes the dynamics of GCs (now dictated by cosmological infall of subhalos) and the existence of very few GCs expected to have survived until $z=0$ in isolation, i.e. outside the virial radius of galaxies and clusters.
-Whereas promising new measurements from observations are starting to constrain the kinematics of GCs \citep{Zhu_2014,Deason_2013, Napolitano_2014, Spitler_2012}, the searches for `intergalactic' GCs in the large SDSS dataset has not confirmed any candidates so far \citep[][]{diTullio_2015, Mackey_2016}.
+Whereas promising new measurements from observations are starting to constrain the kinematics of GCs \citep{Zhu_2014,Deason_2013, Napolitano_2014, Spitler_2012}, the searches for `intergalactic' GCs in the large SDSS data-set has not confirmed any candidates so far \citep[][]{diTullio_2015, Mackey_2016}.
 Therefore, as observational data starts to constrain the full space of predictions by the model, the jury is still out on whether primordial GCs could explain (or partially explain) the population of metal poor GCs around galaxies.